Dragonmystic707/exalted-reincarnated/docs/System/Martial_Arts.md

 The Target gains a resistance to this effect, gaining +2 Evasion against the attack to avoid it for the remainder of the scene.

-### Greater Techniques
+Greater Techniques

 Magma Kraken
 ------------

-The Sorcerer summons the great kraken of the Deeps to attack their foes, using its blazing fire tendrils for their combat Prowess
+The Sorcerer summons the great kraken of the Deeps to attack their foes, using its blazing fire tendrils for their combat Prowess.